ltnKoen/bravethebook/README.md

 # bravethebook
-Small tool to help design thematic variants and translations for "Brave the book", the bookmark game
+Small tool to help design thematic variants and translations for "Brave the book", the bookmark game.

+For more information on the game, or to download the actual bookmark: https://boardgamegeek.com/thread/2775582/wip-components-available-brave-book-2022-hand-gdc

 ## Install
 Make sure you have python3 installed, then run the following commands from the command file: